Multilingual Learner Programs

 Vision: Danbury Public Schools aspires to advance ALL learners to their highest potential.

 Mission: Danbury Public Schools, in partnership with families and the community provides transformational learning experiences, designed to nurture thoughtful and prepared graduates.

-Department Goal: 100% of English Learners will develop listening, speaking, reading, and writing skills, which will increase English proficiency in their ability to negotiate and convey meaning using writing processes and presentation strategies in English.
+Department Goal: 100% of Multilingual Learners will develop listening, speaking, reading, and writing skills, which will increase English proficiency in their ability to negotiate and convey meaning using writing processes and presentation strategies in English.